The Kipling Society

-The Kipling Society is a literary society open to everyone interested in the work and life of British author Rudyard Kipling (1865–1936).
-The Kipling Society focuses on Kipling and his place in English Literature, and as such attracts members from all over the world, both general readers and academic researchers.
+The Kipling Society is a membership organisation and literary society that promotes the work of British author and Nobel laureate Rudyard Kipling (1865–1936).

-The Society's activities include: regular meetings in the UK, a programme of lectures in London, and a formal Annual Luncheon with a distinguished guest speaker, as well as conferences.
-The Society publishes The Kipling Journal quarterly, and hosts a comprehensive website, which includes a Readers’ Guide to Kipling’s works.
+Its activities include regular meetings in the UK, a programme of lectures in London, and a formal annual luncheon with a distinguished guest speaker, as well as conferences.
+The society publishes The Kipling Journal three times a year, and hosts a comprehensive website, which includes a reader's guide to Kipling’s works.
 In addition, it runs an essay writing competition for schools, answers enquiries from the public (schools, publishers and writers), and works with the media.

-In 2014 it contributed to programmes commemorating the centenary of the First World War.
-The Society is a Registered Charity (No. 278885) and its activities are managed by a Council and run by the Secretary and honorary officers: The Hon.
-Secretary, Mike Kipling; Chair, Janet Montefiore; Deputy Chair, Angela Eyre; President, David Richards; Librarian, John Walker; Journal Editor, Janet Montefiore.
+The society, a registered charity, (Note: The society's charity registration number is 278885.) is managed by a council and run by the society's honorary officers.
+Its chairman is Gary Enstone, who is the curator and executive officer of the Museum of Richmond and was, for 16 years, the house and collections manager at Kipling's former home, Bateman's in East Sussex.

-History and Aims
+History

-Founded in 1927 while Kipling was still alive, the society is one of the oldest and most enduring literary societies.
+Founded in 1927 while Kipling was still alive, the Kipling Society is one of the oldest and most enduring literary societies.
+It was founded by J H C Brooking and a few fellow enthusiasts, including Kipling's school-friends Major General L C Dunsterville and G C Beresford, who featured in Stalky & Co. as "Stalky" and "M'Turk".

+Activities

-The Kipling Society was founded by J H C Brooking and a few fellow enthusiasts, including Kipling's school-friends Major General L C Dunsterville and G C Beresford, who featured in Stalky & Co. as "Stalky" and "M'Turk".
-Its aims are to promote interest in the works, life and times of Rudyard Kipling and to act as a physical and virtual meeting place for all those interested in him; to make the archive of existing knowledge accessible through its library and website; to foster new research and to support scholarly editions of previously unpublished work.
+The society aims to promote interest in the works, life and times of Rudyard Kipling and to act as a physical and virtual meeting place for all those interested in him; to make the archive of existing knowledge accessible through its library and website; to foster new research and to support scholarly editions of previously unpublished work.

-Membership and Meetings

-Membership is open to anyone with an interest in the life and works of Rudyard Kipling.
-Members receive a copy of the quarterly Kipling Journal, and have access to the Society's regular meetings, and to the Members’ pages of the Society's website.
-The Society holds five meetings a year in central London, providing lectures and discussions on a range of Kipling-related topics.
-Meetings and seminars are also held in other parts of Britain from time to time.
+Membership of the society is open to anyone with an interest in the life and works of Rudyard Kipling.
+Members receive The Kipling Journal, and have access to the Society's regular meetings and to the members’ pages of the society's website.
+The society holds lectures and discussions on a range of Kipling-related topics.